MohamedKeteb/Crypto_project/readme.md

 ### The plan of the project

-- I. Data extraction using an API from Twelve Data sets, representing 800 requests per day
+- I. Data extraction using an API from Twelve Data, allows 800 requests per day
 - II.
 Work on data and enrich data by adding variables relevant to financial series
 - III.
 Use of machine learning models, models used :
   - linear regression